sunilshenoy/formbuilder/readme.md

 1. Create dynamic form using json structure.
 2. Dynamic form starts with a default JSON structure.
 3. You can add edit, view, delete entries to these dynamic forms created.
+4. You can upload files from the dynamic form.

 ## Structure